 Major violations (Class II-IV) of the student code of conduct result in a Disciplinary Referral Form.
-The Disciplinary Referral Forms are investigated, and consequences are assigned by the administrator and/or discipline committee.
-Parents are notified within 24 hours of the consequences by either phone call, notice letter sent by student, Class Dojo, or US mail.
+The Disciplinary Referral Forms are investigated and consequences are assigned the administrator and discipline committee.
+Parents are notified of the consequences by either phone call, notice letter sent by student, or US mail.
 Assignments of consequences are progressive.
 In general, each disciplinary referral advances the student to the next step in the Major Violation Discipline Cycle and violations may have higher consequences if committed at a higher cycle step.
 Consequence ranges on the Major Violation Discipline Cycle cover most of the major violations.
 However, it cannot cover all possible examples for violating the listed offenses.
+Therefore, the school administration may impose consequences that are not listed if warranted by individual circumstances.
 Any item that is deemed unsafe, inappropriate or hazardous to persons or property may be confiscated by school personnel.
+Offenses not covered by the Discipline Cycle are handled by the school administration in accordance with federal and state laws in a manner consistent with the Charter Schools Act.
+Also at the discretion of administration heavier or lighter consequences may be assigned if warranted by individual circumstances.